steven-buytaert/snippets/u-locks/u-locks.md

 ### Adding/Deleting a Node

-Once a random insertion/deletion point has been found, only then the nodes involved are getting locked, if possible.
+Once a random insertion/deletion point has been found, and only then, the nodes involved are getting locked, if possible.
 In case a node can not be locked, the operation will abort; successful operations and aborted ones are each counted so that we can evaluate the hit/miss ratio during the 1 second